United Kingdom Mathematics Trust: Junior Mathematical Olympiad

 The highest 1200 scorers are also invited to take part in the Junior Mathematical Olympiad (JMO).
 Like the JMC, the JMO is sat in schools.
+Students are given 120 minutes to complete the JMO.
 This is also divided into two sections.
 Part A is composed of 10 questions in which the candidate gives just the answer (not multiple choice), worth 10 marks (1 mark each).
 Part B consists of 6 questions and encourages students to write out full solutions.
 Each question in section B is worth 10 marks and students are encouraged to write complete answers to 2-4 questions rather than hurry through incomplete answers to all 6.
 If the solution is judged to be incomplete, it is marked on a 0+ basis, maximum 3 marks.
 If it has an evident logical strategy, it is marked on a 10- basis.
 The total mark for the whole paper is 70.
 Everyone who participates in this challenge will gain a certificate (Participation 75%, Distinction 25%); the top 200 or so gaining medals (Gold, Silver, Bronze); with the top fifty winning a book prize.

+From 2025, this has changed as Part A has been omitted.
+Section B has stayed the same, though it is no longer called Section B (it is now the only section).
+This changes the total number of questions to 10 and the marks to 60.
+However the time given for the JMO, has stayed at 120 minutes.